The Blueprint for Justice

 Equity

-We are living in turbulent times, for good reason.
+We are living in turbulent times.
 Globally and locally, mobilized citizens and institutions are taking bold action against the interlocking systems of discrimination and hate that oppress people.
 Our efforts to dismantle racial inequality, colonialism, heterosexism, transphobia, ableism, and gender inequality, are inextricably linked to ending poverty for those most impacted.
 Our work must continue to intensify and prioritize policy to that end.

 Climate Justice